Dynamo Joe

-Dynamo Joe was a comic book series published by First Comics from 1986 to 1988.
+Dynamo Joe was an American science fiction comic book series published by First Comics from 1986 to 1988.
 Created, plotted and drawn by Doug Rice, it was scripted first by John Ostrander then by Phil Foglio.
 Ben Dunn sometimes filled in for Rice on the art.

-The series occurred in the future, involving a war in which three star-faring civilizations are being invaded by the alien and seemingly mindless Mellenares, huge green killing machines traveling in a straight line and destroying everything in their path.
+The series is set in the future, involving a war in which three star-faring civilizations are being invaded by the alien and seemingly mindless Mellenares, huge green killing machines traveling in a straight line and destroying everything in their path.
 The brunt of the human defenses are giant, fusion-powered robots ("battle suits") called "Dynamo Class Robosoldiers" and crewed by living individuals.
 These battle suits can be configured for either planetary or space combat, and contain or use a wide variety of weaponry.
 Dynamo Joe focuses on the crew of one such suit: Imperium soldier Elanian Daro and Tavitan (humanoid feline) mechanic Pomru Purrwakkawakka, and their critical contributions to the war effort.
 Dynamo Joe ranged in tone from action-packed space opera to slapstick humor.

 Publication history

-The series premiered as a back-up in the comic book series "Mars" published by FIRST COMICS, INC., then ran as a staple for the five-issue run of the anthology First Adventures, before moving to its own series.
-The back-up shorts found in MARS comic issues #10-12 were reprinted (with additional pages added) in "Dynamo Joe Special #1".
+The series premiered as a back-up in the comic book series Mars, then ran as a staple for the five-issue run of the anthology First Adventures, before moving to its own series.
+The back-up shorts found in MARS comic issues #10-12 were reprinted (with additional pages added) in Dynamo Joe Special #1.
 Dynamo Joe was supposed to be a three-issue limited series, but ended up running for 15 issues, reaching a sort of resolution before cancellation.
 Rice was a fan of Japanese giant robot adventures, such as Robotech, and the battle suits were designed in that spirit.